Thuggee: Groups

 The Pungoo or Bungoo of Bengal derived their name from the region, with the Lodhees or Lodaha also present.
-The Motheea sect of Rampur-Purnia region was from a caste of weavers and their name derived from the practice of giving "handful" (muhti) of the spoils to the head.
-In the Uttar Pradesh the sects were: the Korkureeas from Kohrur, Agureeas of Agra, Jumaldahees, Lodhees and Tundals.
-The Multaneea were from Multan.
-In Madhya Pradesh the sects were: Bangureeas or Banjaras, Balheems or Bulheems, Khokhureeas and Soopurreeas of Sheopur.
-In modern Rajasthan, the sects were Guguras whose name derives from river Ghaggar and Sooseeas who were part of the Dhanuk clan.
-The Dhoulanee sect existed in modern-day Maharashtra.
-The Duckunies of Deccan were from Munirabad and Kurnaketies from Carnatic region.
-Another sect was Kathurs whose name derives from a bowl called kathota, based on a tradition of a man who held it during celebrations by Thugs.
-The Qulundera sect's name was derived from the Muslim saints called qalandar.
-There were also Jogee thugs who were divided into twelve sub-groups.
+The Motheea group of Rampur-Purnia region was from a caste of weavers and their name derived from the practice of giving "handful" (muhti) of the spoils to the head.
+In the modern-day Uttar Pradesh, the groups were: the "Korkureeas" from Kohrur, "Agureeas" of Agra, "Jumaldahees", "Lodhees" and "Tundals".
+The "Multaneea" were from Multan.
+In Madhya Pradesh, the groups were: "Bangureeas" or "Banjaras", "Balheems" or "Bulheems", "Khokhureeas" and "Soopurreeas" of Sheopur.
+In modern Rajasthan, the groups were "Guguras" whose name derives from river Ghaggar, and the "Sooseeas" who were part of the Dhanuk clan.
+The "Dhoulanee" group existed in modern-day Maharashtra.
+The "Duckunies" of Deccan were from Munirabad and "Kurnaketies" from the Carnatic region.
+Another group was called "Kathurs" whose name derives from a bowl called kathota, based on a tradition of a man who held it during celebrations by Thugs.
+The "Qulundera" group's name was derived from the Muslim saints called qalandar.
+There were also Jogi thugs who were divided into twelve sub-groups.

-According to Feringheea, the Brahmins of Tehngoor village of Parihar were taught the Thuggee after they accompanied the kings of Meos to Delhi and later helped in spreading it in the region around Murnae.
-He also states that two of his ancestors who had settled and intermarried with Brahmins of Murnae about seven generations ago, which led to the introduction of Thuggee in the area.
-A Thug hailing from Shikohabad whilst talking of his clan's origin recounted to Perry a tradition that the Munhars were influenced to take up Thuggee after witnessing the immense plunder acquired by Afghans, Mewatties and the Sheikhs.
+According to Feringheea, the Brahmins of Tehngoor village of Parihar were taught Thuggee after they accompanied the kings of Meos to Delhi, and later helped in spreading it in the region around Murnae.
+He also stated that two of his ancestors had settled and intermarried with Brahmins of Murnae about seven generations ago, which led to the introduction of Thuggee in the area.
+A thug hailing from Shikohabad whilst talking of his clan's origin, recounted to Perry a tradition that the Munhars were influenced to take up Thuggee after witnessing the immense plunder acquired by Afghans, Mewatties and the Sheikhs.

 Sleeman in 1839 identified a band called "Meypunnaists" who he stated abducted children to sell them further.
 Another band called "Tashmabazes" who used methods introduced by a soldier named Creagh who was deployed at Cawnpore in 1802 were also identified by him.
-The group called "River Thugs" were based deep in the South Bengal region.
+The group called "River Thugs" were based deep in the Hooghly region.

-Colonial British view

-The British generally took the view that Thuggee was a type of ritual murder practiced by worshippers of the goddess Kali.
-Sleeman's view of it as an aberrant faith was based on the contemporary British view that Hinduism was a despicable and immoral faith founded on idol-worship.
-R. C. Sherwood in Asiatick Resarches published in 1820 traces this phenomenon back to the Muslim conquests of India and suggests links to Hindu mythology.
-Charles Trevelyan however instead of seeing them as a deviant sect, considered them to be representatives of the "essence" of Hinduism which he considered as "evil" and "false".
-Sleeman considered some Brahmins acted as intelligence providers to Thugs, claiming that they profited from Thuggee and directed it.